4GeeksAcademy/react-tutorial-exercises/exercises/02-maping-array-to-li/README.md

 ## 📝 Instructions:

-1. Update the code's [.map function](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) to create a new array of `<li>`'s that each of them corresponds one animal from the original array, the resulting array should be something like this:
+1. Update the code's [map function](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) to create a new array of `<li>`'s that corresponds to each animal from the original array, the resulting array should be something like this:

 ```jsx
 const animalsInHTML = [